If you run a small business like we do, you probably receive countless emails pushing Search Engine Optimization (SEO) services.

-- Other SEO scammers promise to submit your site to thousands of search engines…for a steep monthly fee.
-Well, you could throw your money out the window any day for thrills, but don’t do it for this bad reason.
-There are only a few search engines that are worth submitting to, in the first place.
 For the most part, you just need to worry about Google.
-You could also submit to Yahoo, Bing and AOL, just for good measure.
-But you sure don’t need to pay a bunch of money for someone to do this for you.
+You could also submit to Yahoo and Bing just for good measure.
+But you don’t need to pay a bunch of money for someone to do this for you, and especially not on a monthly basis.